rbw/records-old/README.md

 Data persistence
 ---

-Currently, the database is recreated and seeded on startup.
+Currently, the database is recreated and seeded on application startup.